Nakajima Mamoru: Design and development

-The first application of the Mamoru was on the first prototype of the G5N1 Genzan.
-The G5N1 had been designed on the basis of the Douglas DC-4E as Japan's first four-engine bomber, and proved to be a disappointment.
+The first application of the Mamoru was on the first prototype of the Nakajima G5N1 Genzan.
+The G5N1 had been designed on the basis of the Douglas DC-4E as Japan's first four-engine bomber and proved to be a disappointment.
 These problems were compounded by the unreliability of the early Mamoru engines, which had to be de-tuned and left the G5N1 underpowered.
 The G5N1's maiden flight was on 10 April 1941, and a further four prototypes were built with the Mamoru.
-In an attempt to salvage the project, two additional airframes were fitted with 1,530 hp Mitsubishi MK4B 12 "Kasei" engines and redesignated G5N2s.
+In an attempt to salvage the project, two additional airframes were fitted with 1,530 hp Mitsubishi MK4B 12 Kasei engines and redesignated G5N2s.
 Although the Mitsubishi engines were more reliable than the original Mamoru 11s, further development was halted.
 Of the six completed Shinzans, four of them (two G5N2s and two G5N1s re-engined with the Kasei 12) were relegated for use as long-range Navy transports under the designation Shinzan-Kai Model 12 Transport G5N2-L.

-The Nakajima Mamoru was also used on the Nakajima B6N Tenzan (heavenly mountain) carrier based attack aircraft.
+The Nakajima Mamoru was also used on the Nakajima B6N Tenzan ('heavenly mountain') carrier based torpedo bomber aircraft.
 The Navy requested this aircraft based on the Kasei, but Nakajima's Kenichi Matsumara insisted on using their Mamoru.
 The B6N first flew on 14 March 1941, demonstrating several problems, notably the poor engine reliability.
 With the delay of 2 years, by 1943 the engine had improved to the point where serial production was allowed to start, but after only 133 B6N1s had been delivered the Navy ordered the switch to the 1,850 hp (1380 kW) Mitsubishi MK4T Kasei 25.
 The rest of the 1,268 B6N2s were Kasei powered.